diablodale/dp.docs/docs/_max/attributes/transcoder.md

 * ...and the remaining features run on your CPU

 I recommend testing to discover which settings meet your needs for hardware, latency, and throughput.
-You can have significant performance improvements! :smile:
+You can have significant performance improvements! 🙂

 ## Kinect v3 (Azure) {#kinect-v3}